scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 - Prerequisite for running the classes within the package [rebalancingExample](consumer/src/main/java/com/examples/rebalancingExample/): [EyeTrackers-Producer](EyeTrackers-Producer/) (Main Class [com.examples.EyeTrackersProducer](EyeTrackers-Producer/src/main/java/com/examples/EyeTrackersProducer.java)) is running

-- The package contains two (main) classes [ConsumerForGazeEventsForEyeTrackerParitionsRebalancing1](consumer/src/main/java/com/examples/rebalancingExample/ConsumerForGazeEventsForEyeTrackerParitionsRebalancing1.java) and [ConsumerForGazeEventsForEyeTrackerParitionsRebalancing2](consumer/src/main/java/com/examples/rebalancingExample/ConsumerForGazeEventsForEyeTrackerParitionsRebalancing2.java).
+- **Overview:** The package contains two (main) classes [ConsumerForGazeEventsForEyeTrackerParitionsRebalancing1](consumer/src/main/java/com/examples/rebalancingExample/ConsumerForGazeEventsForEyeTrackerParitionsRebalancing1.java) and [ConsumerForGazeEventsForEyeTrackerParitionsRebalancing2](consumer/src/main/java/com/examples/rebalancingExample/ConsumerForGazeEventsForEyeTrackerParitionsRebalancing2.java).
 These classes demonstrate how Kafka does rebalancing when a new consumer is added (within the same consumer group)
 - For the sake of simulation, the classes [ConsumerForGazeEventsForEyeTrackerParitionsRebalancing1](consumer/src/main/java/com/examples/rebalancingExample/ConsumerForGazeEventsForEyeTrackerParitionsRebalancing1.java) and [ConsumerForGazeEventsForEyeTrackerParitionsRebalancing2](consumer/src/main/java/com/examples/rebalancingExample/ConsumerForGazeEventsForEyeTrackerParitionsRebalancing2.java) have duplicate code.
-- In both classes, a Kafka consumer is created, subscribed to the topic _"gaze-events"_ and prints the received events to the console
+- **Procedure (#P6):** In both classes, a Kafka consumer is created with the properties in [consumer.properties](consumer/src/main/resources/consumer.properties), subscribed to the topic _"gaze-events"_ and prints the received events to the console
 - Remember that the topic _"gaze-events"_ has **two partitions** (referring to the two eye-trackers)

 #### Instructions